Rebecca L. Johnson

 Associate of the University

-In greater Rochester, Dr. Johnson serves as President of the Board of Directors of the M.K.
-Gandhi Institute for Nonviolence, and she promotes the use of restorative justice practices through her volunteer work with Partners in Restorative Initiatives (PiRI) and Restorative Rochester.
+In greater Rochester, Dr. Johnson is a past president of the Board of Directors of the M.K.
+Gandhi Institute for Nonviolence and continues to serve on the board in leadership roles.
+She also promotes the use of restorative justice practices through her volunteer work with Partners in Restorative Initiatives (PiRI) and Restorative Rochester.
+She is a certified mediator with the Center for Dispute Settlement of Rochester and central New York.

 Dr. Johnson received a B.A. in Psychology from Northwestern University and a Ph.D. in Clinical Psychology from the Catholic University of America.
 Dr. Johnson is married to President Bill Destler.